 Two Angelos, father and son, made the name Myers famous for four decades selling whiskey in Philadelphia and throughout the U.S. Initially rectifiers and later true distillers, the Myers popularized a wide series of liquor brands through their vigorous merchandising.

 For the next 18 years the brothers prospered, as evidenced by an elegant back of the bar decanter etched with their logo.
-About 1881 the company moved to 311-313 N. Third, the five-story building shown here.
+About 1881 the company moved to 311-313 N. Third Street, a five-story building.
 During this period Angelo married a Philadelphia woman named Julia Bissinger.
 They had one son whom they named after his father.

 In 1892, however, something occurred to sever the partnership between Angelo and his brother.
 Henry started his own, short-lived firm and advertised himself as “successor to A & H Myers."
 Angelo nevertheless stayed in the Third Street building and put his name on the front.
 It remained the Myers central facility until closed by Prohibition.